devhawala/dodo/readme.md

 	- ... running the Dawn emulator with the Dawn XDE disk
 	- ... the virtual machine connected to the network through the MS Loopback adapter
 	- NetHub with NetHubGateway and Dodo server running on the host OS

-	With this configuration, XDE started to open SPP connections to the Courier port on the machine it received the address with the BfS requests, and issued Courier calls to the Authentication and Clearinghouse services.

-    BUT: this setup results in an extremely slow XDE environment; keyboard and mouse actions are easily lost, screen operations are visible (e.g. the copyright banner takes 2-3 seconds to build up).
-XDE probably runs at half the speed compared to a Dandelion...

 - BSD 4.3
 Starting with this vintage OS version, BSD had support for XNS protocols for a while, until